Media Coverage 06.11.25

-Clarence has experience advising on regulatory, intellectual property, international trade and NRC-related work.
-Prior to joining Pillsbury, Clarence worked on a variety of intellectual property development, commercialization, and international licensing matters involving energy, security and climate technologies at the Department of Energy's Sandia National Laboratories.
+Clarence has experience advising on regulatory, intellectual property, international trade and Nuclear Regulatory Commission (NRC)-related work.
+Prior to joining Pillsbury, Clarence worked on a variety of intellectual property development, commercialization and international licensing matters involving energy, security and climate technologies at the Department of Energy's Sandia National Laboratories.
 Clarence draws from nearly a decade of experience conducting qualitative and quantitative research on energy sustainability, finance, technology and policy topics in graduate and post-graduate programs throughout Japan.

 View More